chirpxiv/chirpxiv/README.md

 ### My Profile

 Hi!
-I'm Chirp, a freelance software developer from England.
+I'm Chirp, a software developer from England.

 If you like my work, please consider supporting me on [Ko-Fi](https://ko-fi.com/chirpcodes)!